Bryony Rose Jennings’ textile menageries

 “Off the back of that, we were asked to make something for a beach hut.
 So we decided to make a life-sized fabric donkey.
 I think we had about four days so we just pulled all the materials we could find from our home, made a frame out of wooden logs from the woodpile, and leftovers from my partner, a builder and carpenter.”

 “We made this frame.
 We wrapped it in old winter bedspreads and old sheets.
 And then we put patchwork on top of it with old clothes and fabrics we had gathered and just kept going until this animal emerged, which was wonderful.”

 Flossie has since been dragged across the UK and now ‘lives’ at Bryony’s mother’s studio, often outside to entice people inside.
 “She has been loved in many ways by many people and now needs a little fixing up,” Bryony explains.
-“We never tried to sell her and she has been everybody’s sculpture.”
+“We never tried to sell her, and she has been everybody’s sculpture.”

 Bringing art to life

 Not every work of Bryony’s is passed to a new owner immediately.
-“I tend to keep some of them around until people get in touch and ask because some are waiting to find their perfect person and I have quite a few stories of people uniting with the artwork and me finally understanding why I have kept it around.
-It goes beyond what I intended because some of them were waiting for the right person.”
+“I tend to keep some of them around until people get in touch and ask because some are waiting to find their perfect person, and I have quite a few stories of people uniting with the artwork and me finally understanding why I have kept it around.
+It goes beyond what I intended because some were waiting for the right person.”

 About the artist

 Bryony Rose Jennings is a textile sculptor living on the beautiful Hampshire coast in England, working from home juggling creature creation with the mothering of her two young sons.